iszczesniak/cpp/categories/index.md

 ## The definitions of lvalues and rvalues

+Categories evolve.
+Bjarne Stroustrup wrote in his "'New' Value Terminology" paper:

+> The terms "lvalue" and "rvalue" are deep in C++'s genes.

+What used to be true about categories in C++98 is still relevant today, but has been refined and enhanced.
+C++ is backward compatible, so the legacy code still works, but now we have better categories.

-You can look in vain for a concise and correct definition of lvalues and rvalues in the C++ standard.
-The C++ standard, which has about 1500 pages, defines them partially is various places, as needed.
+Prior to C++11, you could look in vain for a concise definition of lvalues and rvalues in the C++ standard.
+The C++03 standard had about eight hundred pages, and defined them in bits is various places, as needed.
+In C++11, new expression categories were introduced: prvalue, glvalue, and xvalue.
+In C++17, categories were finally defined in terms of identity and the move semantics.

-Furthermore, in modern C++ new expression categories were introduced: prvalue, glvalue, and xvalue.
-However, the most important categories are still lvalue, and rvalue.
+However, the important categories are still lvalue, and rvalue.
 We need to learn the details of the lvalue and rvalue categories to understand and efficiently use the modern C++.
 For instance, the following is a statement from <http://cppreference.com>, which is hard to understand without knowing the lvalue and rvalue details: